Fitus/Zaloha.sh/DOCUMENTATION.md

 then each standalone file in &lt;backupDir&gt; is considered obsolete (and removed, unless the <b>--noRemove</b> option is given).
 If no <b>--revUp</b> option is given, then files in &lt;sourceDir&gt; always update files in &lt;backupDir&gt; if they differ.

+Please note that the reverse-synchronization is NOT a full bi-directional synchronization where &lt;sourceDir&gt; and &lt;backupDir&gt; would be equivalent.
+Especially, there is no <b>REV.REMOVE</b> action.
+It was a conscious decision to not implement it, as any removals from &lt;sourceDir&gt; would introduce not acceptable risks.

 Reverse-synchronization to &lt;sourceDir&gt; increases the overall complexity of the solution.
 Use it only in the interactive regime of Zaloha, where human oversight